Chrome Headless is Changing

 the java api for highcharts

 The Chrome dev team are updating Chrome Headless.
-Stage 1 and 2 changes have been implemented.
+Stage 1, 2 and 3 changes have been implemented.
+Stage 4 changes are yet to be implemented.

 We will update this page as the Chrome dev team progress.

-By upgrading to HyJavaImages library v1.9.0 or newer the library will operate correctly until at least the Headless Stage 4 changes are implemented.
+By upgrading to HyJavaImages library v1.12.0 or newer the library will operate correctly as these changes progress.

 Chrome Versions 111 and Older